mattschaelling/mattschaelling.github.io/_pages/research.md

 <hr>

 ## Works-in-Progress
-* "What are the welfare effects of removing single-family zoning?
-Evidence from Oregon."
+* "Disentangling the externality and supply effects of removing single-family zoning: Evidence from Oregon."
 * "The builder's remedy and municipal behavior: Evidence from Massachusetts Chapter 40B."
 With [Aja Kennedy](https://ajakennedy.com/).